zannx/ArcticC/README.md

 $ dotnet build
 ```
 Make sure that you are inside ArcticC folder in which is located the .sln file.
 Then run the following dotnet commands written above. <br>
-Once you build it inside console its going to be written the location of the folder which contains .exe file. <br>
+Once you build it, inside console its going to be written the location of the folder which contains .exe file. <br>

 # Functionality